evieluvsrainbows/Taliyah/README.md

 ### Prerequisites

+> [!CAUTION]
-> NOTE: These prerequisites are currently out of date while the bot transitions to being based around poise and Discord's
+> These prerequisites are currently out of date while the bot transitions to being based around poise and Discord's new
-> new slash command system instead of serenity's old command framework.
+> slash command system instead of serenity's old command framework; therefore these prerequisite instructions should not
+> be followed.
+I am also moving to a macOS-based workflow during the week of June 24, so when these instructions are updated,
+> they will be primarily based around macOS and the Homebrew package manager.

 Alright, before we can get Taliyah up and running, we'll need to install a couple pieces of software in order for Taliyah to actually build and run.
 This will depend on your operating system, be it either Windows, macOS or Linux.
-On Windows, this means you'll need Visual Studio 2019 installed, be it either the full IDE (Community, Professional, or Enterprise work fine) or just the Visual Studio 2019 Build Tools, and Rust itself.
+On Windows, this means you'll need Visual Studio 2022 installed, be it either the full IDE (any edition works fine) or just the Visual Studio 2019 Build Tools, and Rust itself.
 On macOS, you will need the Xcode Developer Tools, as it includes the system compiler (`clang`) necessary to build Rust programs and libraries, or you could also go with simply installing Rust through the `homebrew` tool.
 On Linux, you don't need to install anything in most cases, as most Linux distributions such as Ubuntu and Fedora already have the `gcc` toolchain installed, however if desired this can be switched to the same `clang` compiler as macOS by installing it through your respective package manager, or through `homebrew` as well.

 Across *all* operating systems, however, you will need to install the PostgreSQL database server, version 13 or later, as that is required for the database.
 For the voice functionalities provided by Taliyah, you will need Opus, FFmpeg, `youtube-dl`,